farlies/rsked/README.md

 2. Adjust configuration parameters to select the desired features
 3. Install any desired recorded music files
 4. Configure a *schedule* that references local and remote music sources
-5. Set `rsked` to start automatically when the emedded device boots.
+5. Set `rsked` to start automatically when the embedded device boots.

 ### Recorded Music